opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 1.6 This protocol encourages the parties to jointly select medical experts before proceedings commence.

-2. **Application of the Pre-Action Protocol for Non-Injury Motor Accident Cases**
+### 2. Application of the Pre-Action Protocol for Non-Injury Motor Accident Cases

 2.1 For motor accident cases, the provisions of the Pre-Action Protocol for Non-Injury Motor Accident Cases at Appendix C of these Practice Directions relating to —